 While incorporating the SMART on FHIR app, an authentic token for access to the FHIR server, along with the FHIR server URL is offered to the third-party app developer.
 The third-party App developer can query the authorized patient’s data from the FHIR server.
 Moreover, they can use it in the SMART on FHIR app.
 For the user, the SMART on FHIR App is shown in an iFrame within the Hyperspace application.

 Integrating SMART app with Epic

 To integrate a SMART on FHIR app into the Epic EHR, one needs to register their app at the Epic’s App store, App Orchard.
-Lets first understand the following two related concepts for EPIC as these are used in the coming sections.
+Let’s first understand the two related concepts for EPIC.
+Readout the details carefully.

-Epic has an App Store, App Orchard, where one can publish a patient or provider facing SMART on FHIR apps for users.
-Once the user is interested in a published app there are steps needed to integrate that app into Epic in the user’s premises.
+Epic has an App Store, and App Orchard.
+It helps in publishing a patient or provider-facing SMART on FHIR apps for users.
+You can easily integrate a deployed app with the EPIC user premise within a few steps.
 AppOrchard is also the place where developers can learn about and access Epic’s APIs and list their apps for Epic community members to explore and acquire.

-You can test your app without registering at MyApps (using Epic launchpad that runs the app in EHR launch context) but to test the app as standalone you need to code accordingly so you have to register with MyApps to get client_id used in the code.
+You can test your app without registering at MyApps (using Epic launchpad that runs the app in EHR launch context).
+However, to test the app as a stand-alone, you need to code accordingly.
+Moreover, you have to register with MyApps to use client_id in the code.
 See the section below “Epic Launch Sequences” for more details on the code.

 We at Dreamsoft4u Pvt.
-Ltd. provide end to end solutions to Epic EMR Integration Challenges and also provide full support for existing applications running with the Epic EMR interface.
+Ltd. provide end-to-end solutions to Epic EMR Integration Challenges.
+Simultaneously, we also provide full support for existing applications running with the Epic EMR interface.